ipa320/jenkins_setup/README_DETAILED.md

 ####Test Jobs
 The following jobs run the tests given in the repository.
-First of all the 'chroot' tarball created by the before executed *Build Job* is downloaded.
+First of all the `chroot` tarball created by the before executed *Build Job* is downloaded.
 The tests are executed inside this chroot.
 * **Non-Graphics-Test Job**<br/>
     This job does only support tests which require no graphics support.